Classes and Events

 This is a bilingual event too!

-And we cant forget about the Pizza dinner that is included!!
+And we cant forget about the Pizza dinner that is included, generously sponsored by Slam Dunk!

-• RCRC - Redwood Coast Regional Center is sponsoring the July Event!
+RCRC - Redwood Coast Regional Center joins monthly to translate.

-Slam Dunk Pizza - Stephanie at Slam Dunk as graciously offered to sponsor dinners at these events!
+Slam Dunk Pizza - Stephanie at Slam Dunk has graciously offered to sponsor dinners at these events!

 Andrea Alesi, BCBA - Andrea is an amazing specialist and advocate for the Neurodivergent Community.
-She makes herself available at these events to answer parenting/behavior questions and share her knowledge of Neurodivergence.
+She makes herself available at these events to answer parenting and behavior questions.

 Mendo LEAP - Mendo LEAP sponsors free admission to the event for RCRC Clients and their siblings!!